PrakharLT/selenium_robot_LambdaTest/README.md

 step 1 - install the requiremtnts by the command - pip install -r requirements.txt

 step 2 - put your LambdaTest Username and Acess key in Tests/webtest.robot file.
-They are to be inserted in place of
-  <Username> and <Access_Key> respectively.
+They are to be inserted in place of < Username > and < Access_Key > respectively

 step 3 - run the command -
 robot Tests/webtest.robot